 Dogen’s writings about realization and awakening were revelatory and they remain so, not being easily understood even by teachers of Zen.
 In this lecture, Almaas will investigate some of the realizations Dogen introduced that are not commonly known or understood by most of the spiritual community in the west; it will be useful for many to recognize the greater horizons that our spiritual nature can open.

-The lecture will last approximately 75 minutes followed by a question and comment period.
+The lecture will last approximately 75 to 90 minutes followed by a question and comment period.

 If you would like to support free programs like this one, you can make a contribution here.
 Please write “A.H.
 Almaas Lecture Series” in the Notes section.
 The Ridhwan Foundation does not provide financial or tax advice.
 Please contact your financial advisor regarding tax deductions.